xrsl/cvx/README.md

 project: owner/1
 ```

-The `reference_path` directory should contain your experience documentation, guidelines, and other reference materials used by `advise` and `tailor` commands.
+The `reference_path` directory should contain your experience documentation, guidelines, and other reference materials used by `advise` and `build` commands.

 Internal project IDs are cached in `.cvx/cache.yaml` (auto-managed).